DeneesK/async-python-sprint-3/README.md

 #### launch client:
 `python client.py`
+Enters the name is necessary only at the first start of the program.
+Client saves you data.
 #### then:
 To send a message to all users, simply type it into the console and press Enter